gimx/dbus_ubms/README.md

  Use this code at your own risk.
 ## Installation
 ```
+with git:
+ opkg install git
  git clone https://github.com/gimx/dbus_ubms.git
  cd dbus_ubms/ext
  git clone https://github.com/victronenergy/velib_python.git

+or download the above projects as archives, copy and unzip to root home
 ```

 ## Preparation on Raspi